WhatsApp FAQs

 📅 Day 5: Dhanderas Thatch to Upper Waterfall Camp (13,250 ft)

-• Trek Distance: ~4 km
+• Trek Distance: ~4 km | Time: 3–4 hrs.

-📅 Day 6: Upper Waterfall to Rupin Pass (15,250 ft), descend to Ronti Gad (13,400 ft)
+📅 Day 6: Upper Waterfall Camp to Rupin Pass (15,250 ft) → Descend to Ronti Gad (13,400 ft)

-• Trek Distance: ~11–12 km
+• Trek Distance: ~11–12 km | Time: 8–9 hrs (longest & hardest day).

 • Trail Info:

-Ascent: Steep, snow-filled gully to the pass
+• Ascent: Snow-filled gully climb to the Rupin Pass.

 • Highlights:

-📅 Day 7: Ronti Gad to Sanglakanda (via Sangla Kanda), trek ends
+📅 Day 7: Ronti Gad to Sanglakanda (via Sangla Kanda) → Trek Ends

-• Trek Distance: ~8–9 km
+• Trek Distance: ~8–9 km | Time: 4–5 hrs.

 Map